sm0k3net/IP-Tracker/README.md

  2. include "ip_track.php" in your page
  3. Import SQL script
  4. Configure "ip_track.php" to connect with your db
- 5. Go to page and test...
+ 5. Go to page and test

  == Adds ==